el1t1st/relm4ex/questions_feb_20.md

+# 0. Where do you need to initialize the values?
+In the main or in the fn init?
+I get an error when running the app.

 # 1. How do you activate the textag_table for textview, so you can use add_tag on it?
 I assume that the compiler complains that it cannot find the tag background because it doesn't have access to a texttabtable?

 I checked: